 He performs for Sick Semper, a Virginia indie band, as well as occasionally for Late Night Cable (formerly Broad Shoulders) and Floorsweeper.
 He recorded and distributed an album of indie pop as Geese Howard, and has formerly performed and composed for numerous indie bands in the area, including Extraordinary Commission, Staring at the Ceiling, and Phosgene.
 He has performed at Virginia Commonwealth University for Student Jazz Day, studied under jazz specialist Sherman Irby at the Lincoln Center in New York City, and interned in sound engineering at the Sound of Music Studio in Scott’s Addition.

 Xander is a Ph.D. student in Electrical/Computer Engineering at Virginia Commonwealth University (VCU), working on Urban Air Mobility under the mentorship of Carl Elks, Ph.D. (for which he earned the 2021-2022 EE Graduate Assistant of the Year).
-He is one of the authors of a paper for which he will speak at a conference in 2022.
+Besides presenting at a NASA transportation conference in 2022, he has authored multiple peer-reviewed papers.
+His Curriculum vitae (CV) is on ResearchGate.

 During his undergrad, he earned the Provost Scholarship, interned at George Mason via the Virginia Microelectronics Consortium (VMEC), and competed in IEEE Robotics.